The New ‘ThunderCats’ Reboot Looks Fun, But Far Less Sexy Than the 1985 Original (Video)

-You may recall that the original 1985 ThunderCats cartoon series featured red-haired leader Lion-O, grey-skinned tech-whiz Panthro, wise warrior Tygra, super-fast Cheetara, twin tricksters WilyKit and WilyKat and their worrisome companion Snarf.
+You may recall that the original 1985 ThunderCats cartoon series featured red-haired leader Lion-O, grey-skinned tech-whiz Panthro, wise warrior Tygra, super-fast Cheetara, the young twin tricksters WilyKit and WilyKat and their worrisome companion Snarf.

-They all lived in the “Cat’s Lair” on Third Earth (after their home planet of Thudera exploded), wore sexy skin-tight outfits and spent their time fighting the monstrous Mutants of Plun-Darr, a group of jackal-, ape- and lizard-like beasts, led by Mumm-Ra the Everliving, an undead demon-priest endowed with shapeshifting and other sorcery.
+They all lived in the “Cat’s Lair” on Third Earth (after their home planet of Thudera exploded).
+They wore sexy skin-tight outfits and spent their time fighting the monstrous Mutants of Plun-Darr, a group of jackal-, ape- and lizard-like humanoid beasts, led by Mumm-Ra the Everliving, an undead demon-priest endowed with shapeshifting and other sorcery.

 Lion-O had a special sword, the Sword of Omens, which gave him “sight beyond sight” allowing him to see events happening elsewhere.
-The sentient sword was also able to cast the ThunderCats symbol into the air in times of need.
+The sentient sword was also able to cast the ThunderCats symbol into the air as a beacon in times of need.

 The 1985 series had 130 episodes, some of them quite serious.
 The ThunderCats regularly stumbled across other exploited communities on Third Earth; got kidnapped, taken hostage or placed in life-threatening situations; and sometimes they were even forced to fight each other thanks to Mumm-Ra’s magical manipulation.